MSP-Greg/SketchUp/docs/SketchUp_13_Constants_Guide.md

 ```

 Below is code that shows use of the constants, also some "does't quite work"
 key code.
-Located in the Template_Guide_Code.rb file.
+Located in the Template_Code.rb file.
 Load, then GuideCode.new.tool_1.

 ```ruby
 @@mouse = Proc.new { |up_down_dbl, flags, x, y, view|